UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 P5: 1-bit memory cells.
 Analysis of circuits based on latches and flip-flops.

-P4: Standard rithmetic circuits (2C, integers) and ALU.
+P4: Standard arithmetic circuits (2C, integers) and ALU.
 Propagation time and computing speed.

-P3: Standard arithmetic circuits (radix-2): adders, comparators, etc. Plan C2, hierarchical structural.
+P3: Standard arithmetic circuits (radix-2): adders, comparators, etc. Structural/hierarchical VHDL (plan C2).

-P2: Standard logic circuits: mux, demux, dec, enc, etc. Flat VHDL: plan A, logic equations; plan B, behavioural.
+P2: Standard logic circuits: mux, demux, dec, enc, etc. Flat VHDL: logic equations (plan A), behavioural (plan B).

 P1: Logic gates and Boolean algebra.
 Analysis and design: schematics, truth table, minterms, maxterms, SoP, PoS.